Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsection{State Representation for Accurate Latent Models in Model-based RL}

-In this section, we review the most relevant model-based DRL methods for learning predictive state representations through latent forward models in Section \nameref{subsubsec:mbrl_fwm} or latent forward and reward models in Section \nameref{subsubsec:mbrl_frwm}.
+In this section, we review the most relevant model-based \acrshort{drl} methods for learning state representations through the latent forward models in Section \ref{subsubsec:mbrl_fwm} or through the latent forward and reward models in Section \ref{subsubsec:mbrl_frwm}.
+In the first case, the goal is to learn the state representation that allows learning the forward latent dynamics by only relying on the tuple $(\bm{o}_t, \bm{a}_t, \bm{o}_{t+1})$, while in the second case, the goal is to learn the state representation that encodes information about the forward dynamics but also of the reward function by relying on $(\bm{o}_t, \bm{a}_t, \bm{o}_{t+1}, r_t)$.